TyRawls/healthcare-ai-patient-education-chatbot/docs/about.rst

 with `Amazon S3 <https://aws.amazon.com/pm/serv-s3/>`_, the raw data was subsequently stored in an Amazon S3 bucket as a text file (.txt) for preprocessing purposes.

+Health-related data was retrieved from `MedlinePlus <https://medlineplus.gov/>`_ using Python, encompassing four distinct sections:

+- `Medical Encyclopedia Articles <https://medlineplus.gov/encyclopedia.html>`_: The A.D.A.M or Animated Dissection of Anatomy for Medicine Medical Encyclopedia includes over 4,000 articles about diseases, tests, symptoms, injuries, and surgeries.
+- `Laboratory Tests <https://medlineplus.gov/lab-tests/>`_: Medical tests can help detect a condition, determine a diagnosis, plan treatment, check to see if treatment is working, or monitor the condition over time.
+- `Medical Drugs <https://medlineplus.gov/druginformation.html>`_: Contains prescription and over-the-counter medication information from American Hospital Formulary Service Drug Information (AHFS DI), the most comprehensive evidence-based source of drug information complete with therapeutic guidelines and off-label uses.
+- `Genetic Conditions <https://medlineplus.gov/genetics/>`_: Provides information on the signs, symptoms, causes, and inheritance of more than 1,300 health conditions with a genetic basis.
+- `Healthy Recipes <https://medlineplus.gov/recipes/>`_: Contains recipes that guide you in preparing delicious, nutritious meals to support the development of a healthy eating pattern.

+Utilizing `Boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_, a Python library for interfacing with Amazon S3, the raw data was subsequently stored in an Amazon S3 bucket as a text file (.txt) for preprocessing purposes.

 Data Transformation
 -------------------
 An `AWS Lambda <https://aws.amazon.com/pm/lambda/>`_ function was used to preprocess the raw data in S3 into smaller chunks,